artifacthub/hub/docs/repositories.md

 *Please note that the **artifacthub-repo.yml** metadata file must be located at the repository URL's path.
 In Helm repositories, for example, this means it must be located at the same level of the chart repository **index.yaml** file, and it must be served from the chart repository HTTP server as well.*

 *The verified publisher flag won't be set until the next time the repository is processed.
-Please keep in mind that repository won't be processed if it hasn't changed since the last time it was processed.
+Please keep in mind that the repository won't be processed if it hasn't changed since the last time it was processed.
 Depending on the repository kind, this is checked in a different way.
 For Helm http based repositories, we consider it has changed if the `index.yaml` file changes (the `generated` field is ignored when performing this check).
 For git based repositories, it does when the hash of the last commit in the branch you set up changes.*

 ## Official status